awsdocs/aws-iot-docs/developerguide/device-defender-detect.md

           "iam:GetRole",
           "iam:PassRole"
       ],
-      "Resource": "arn:aws:iam::>account-id<:role/Role_To_Pass"
+      "Resource": "arn:aws:iam::account-id:role/Role_To_Pass"
     }
   ]
 }
 ```

-## Service Limits<a name="detect-limits"></a>
-+ The maximum number of security profiles per target \(thing group or user account\) is 5\.
-+ The maximum number of behaviors per security profile is 100\.
-+ The maximum number of `value` elements \(counts, IP addresses, ports\) per security profile is 1000\.
-+ Device metric reporting may be throttled to one metric report per 5 minutes per device\.
-So limit your device reporting to one metric report every 5 minutes to avoid throttling\.
-+ AWS IoT Device Defender Detect violations are stored for 30 days after they have been generated\.

 ## Sending Metrics from Devices<a name="DetectMetricsMessages"></a>

-AWS IoT Device Defender Detect can collect, aggregate, and monitor metrics data generated by AWS IoT devices to identify devices that are exhibiting abnormal behavior\.
-This section contains information about how to send metrics from a device to AWS IoT Device Defender\.
+AWS IoT Device Defender Detect can collect, aggregate, and monitor metrics data generated by AWS IoT devices to identify devices that exhibit abnormal behavior\.
+This section shows you how to send metrics from a device to AWS IoT Device Defender\.

 You must securely deploy the AWS IoT SDK on your AWS IoT connected devices or device gateways to collect device\-side metrics\.
-AWS IoT Device Defender provides sample agents to use as examples when creating your own\.
-If you are unable to provide device metrics, you can still get limited functionality based on cloud\-side metrics\.
+AWS IoT Device Defender provides sample agents to use as examples when you create your own\.
+If you can't provide device metrics, you can still get limited functionality based on cloud\-side metrics\.

 Note the following:
 + A sample device metric reporting agent is currently available in C at [https://github\.com/aws\-samples/aws\-iot\-device\-defender\-agent\-c](https://github.com/aws-samples/aws-iot-device-defender-agent-c)\.
-There is also a sample device metric reporting agent available in Python on GitHub at [ https://github\.com/aws\-samples/aws\-iot\-device\-defender\-agent\-sdk\-python](https://github.com/aws-samples/aws-iot-device-defender-agent-sdk-python) \(specifically, [here](https://github.com/aws-samples/aws-iot-device-defender-agent-sdk-python/tree/master/samples/greengrass/greengrass_core_metrics_agent)\)\.
+There is also a sample device metric reporting agent available in Python on GitHub at [ https://github\.com/aws\-samples/aws\-iot\-device\-defender\-agent\-sdk\-python](https://github.com/aws-samples/aws-iot-device-defender-agent-sdk-python)\.
+Specifically, see the [greengrass\_defender\_agent\.py](https://github.com/aws-samples/aws-iot-device-defender-agent-sdk-python/tree/master/samples/greengrass/greengrass_core_metrics_agent) file\.
 + To use the sample agents or create your own custom agent, you must install the AWS IoT Device SDK\.
-To see the links for your development language, go to [AWS IoT Core Resources](https://aws.amazon.com/iot-core/resources)\.
+To find resources for your development language, see [AWS IoT Core Resources](https://aws.amazon.com/iot-core/resources)\.
-+ All agents must create a connection to AWS IoT and publish metrics to one of these reserved Device Defender MQTT topics:
++ All agents must create a connection to AWS IoT and publish metrics to one of these reserved AWS IoT Device Defender MQTT topics:

   ```
   $aws/things/THING_NAME/defender/metrics/json